- Q: What license does Firebug use?

 - Q: Why keeps the HTML panel scrolling up?

 - If the HTML panel scrolls up by itself, you probably have a timed event inside your code, which inserts or changes HTML and triggers the panel to scroll to this change.
-To avoid scrolling to the change uncheck Expand Changes and Scroll Changes Into View.
+To avoid scrolling to the change uncheck the panel options Expand Changes and Scroll Changes Into View.

 - Q: Why do the source links inside the Style side panel not refer to my CSS file?